Random-Coder-Dude/Obsidian-Vault/1000 - Science/1100 - Chemistry/1110 - Chemistry the Central Science/6 - Electronic Structure of Atoms/Bonus - Study Guide.md

 Where $h$ is Planck's constant.
 This law in conjunction with the relation between wavelength and frequency can be used to solve questions.

 ## Example (6.21)
-If you had a metal
+If you had a metal that began to release electrons due to the photoelectric effect at $20kJ$ of energy what would the minimum wavelength be required to trigger this effect?

+First what are th